and Peter Scolari as "Buffy" and "Hildy."

 - Put on a Bus: Lilly (the hotel manager in Season 1).

-- Real Song Theme Tune: Billy Joel's "My Life."
+- Real Song Theme Tune: Billy Joel's "My Life", albeit a re-recorded version with a different vocalist.

 - Re Tool: In the second season, apart from playing down the Disguised in Drag element, Kip and Henry left their jobs at the advertising agency and opened their own agency (with Ruth as their partner).